WolfeCub/harpeek.nvim/README.md

     -- 'relative' will show the entire path relative to cwd -- 'shortened' will show relative with single letters for the dir format = 'relative',
+    -- Alternatively format can be a function that returns a custom format for each line format = function(path, index)
+        return '[' .. index .. '] - ' .. path
+    end

 })
 ```